 The department's Admission Committee evaluates all completed applications and makes recommendations regarding admissions and financial aid.
 The applications of those students recommended for admission, with or without financial assistance, are forwarded to the Dietrich School of Arts & Sciences Office of Graduate Studies for final approval.
 Students are notified by mail, e-mail, or, in some cases, by telephone of the decision.

-The application deadline for fall term admission and most forms of financial aid is Monday, January 15th, 2018 at 11:59pm, Eastern Standard time.
+The application deadline for fall term admission and most forms of financial aid is Tuesday, January 15th, 2019 at 11:59pm, Eastern Standard Time.
 Incomplete applications, or applications arriving after the deadline, are at a significant disadvantage and may not be considered for either admission or financial support.
 International students are encouraged to apply as early as possible to allow for delays in the postal service, evaluation of foreign transcripts, receipt of TOEFL scores or retesting in the case of low scores, and matters related to immigration procedures.

 Applications are not accepted for spring term.